Iron ore slumps as China production cuts spark fears of demand drop

 There were no statements on the websites and wechat accounts of Tangshan's relevant governments.
 The municipal bureau of ecology and environment did not immediately respond to a request for comments.

-Meanwhile, an accident at an iron ore mine in northern China has raised concerns that Beijing could order wider safety checks on mines, disrupting domestic iron ore supply.

-The most-traded September iron ore on the Dalian Commodity Exchange (DCE) DCIOcv1 ended morning trading 1.92% lower at 817 yuan ($112.81) a metric ton.
+The most-traded September iron ore on the Dalian Commodity Exchange (DCE) DCIOcv1 ended daytime trading 1.68% lower at 819 yuan ($112.94) a metric ton, the weakest since June 27.

-Market chatter about government intervention in the iron ore market and crude steel output reduction policy in 2023 were weighing on sentiment as well.
+Market speculation about government intervention in the iron ore market last Friday weighed on sentiment as well.
 No official statements were seen.

+The weakness came despite an accident at an iron ore mine in northern China has raised concerns that Beijing could order wider safety checks on mines, disrupting domestic iron ore supply.

-(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Nivedita Bhattacharjee)
+(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Nivedita Bhattacharjee and David Evans)

 ((Amy.Lv@thomsonreuters.com;))